Response times are fast and efficient which helps us to solve any issues as soon as possible and to carry on with business as usual

 - Eliminates data sovereignty issues by restricting data storage to UK data centres.

-Why is Serviced Cloud a preferred technology supplier to the service sector?
+Why is HTL Support a preferred technology supplier to the service sector?

-Serviced Cloud is a specialist provider of cloud technology solutions to the service sector.
-Serviced cloud has the expertise and experience to help finance, recruitment, legal, travel, and software firms to meet their regulatory obligations or follow guidelines on the use of technology.
+HTL Support is a specialist provider of cloud technology solutions to the service sector.
+HTL Support has the expertise and experience to help finance, recruitment, legal, travel, and software firms to meet their regulatory obligations or follow guidelines on the use of technology.

 It is our confirmed belief that the cloud offers outstanding opportunities for service sector firms to leverage technology so it returns more value to their businesses.
 An online backup and DR solution showcases this in a way that is truly compelling.